USDA-SCINet/scinet-workbooks/workbooks/_about/use.md

 survey: true
 subject: "computing-skills" ## add to the computing skills section
 type: interactive tutorial

+note: "This quickstart guide provides the basic foundations needed for getting started with the learning material included on this website.  <br>
+  If you would like to learn more about the subjects covered in this quickstart guide, see our [Getting started with SCINet](/computing-skills/scinet/) learning module."
 ---

 ## Overview

-This quickstart guide provides the basic foundations needed for getting started with the learning material included on this website.

-If you would like to learn more about the subjects covered in this quickstart guide, see our [Getting started with SCINet](/computing-skills/scinet/) learning module.

 {% include overviews %}